mwcproject/wallet713/docs/bulk_transaction_validation.md

 OPTIONS:
-    -k, --kernels <file>    file name with transaction kernels from the full node -r, --result <file>     resulting file with transactions in CVS format.
+    -k, --kernels <file>    file name with transaction kernels from the full node -o, --outputs <file>    file name with all output commitments from the full node -r, --result <file>     resulting file with transactions in CVS format.
 Last column the result of validation
 ```